For a list of our residency graduates, please see our Alumni page.

 Riley Lochner, MD

 I was born and raised in San Diego, Calif.
 I went to the University of Puget Sound in Tacoma, Wash. for undergrad, where I conducted research in marine microbiology.
 I completed an MS in Biomedical Forensic Science from Syracuse University, where I worked as a graduate teaching assistant in Forensic Pathology.
 During graduate school I interned for two years at the medical examiner’s office, functioning as a death investigator and autopsy technician.
 I then went on to complete my medical studies at Ross University.
 I am interested in forensic pathology and neuropathology.
 I hope to gain more teaching and research experience during residency.
-I am excited to move to Cleveland and begin my training at UH Cleveland Medical Center.
-Moving with me will be my soon-to-be wife, Stephanie.
-I enjoy travelling, all things food/cooking related, movies, museums and board games.
+I enjoy traveling, all things food/cooking related, movies, museums and board games.
 We are both excited to explore our new city and are looking forward to find ways to give back to our new community.

 Oziel Valdez Sanchez, MC